Boronia railway station

-Boronia railway station is a commuter railway station on the Belgrave line, part of the Melbourne railway network.
+Boronia station is a railway station operated by Metro Trains Melbourne on the Belgrave line, part of the Melbourne rail network.
 It serves the eastern Melbourne suburb of Boronia in Victoria, Australia.
 Boronia is a below ground premium station, featuring an island platform with two faces.
 It opened on 19 June 1920, with the current station provided in 1998.

 History

-Boronia station opened on 19 June 1920, like the suburb itself, was named after a suggestion by local councillor Albert Chandler, who grew boronia plants for a nursery he owned nearby.
+Boronia station opened on 19 June 1920.
+Like the suburb itself, it was named after a suggestion by local councillor Albert Chandler, who grew boronia plants for a nursery he owned nearby.

 In 1952, flashing light signals were provided at the former Boronia Road level crossing, which was located in the down direction of the station.
 In 1957, duplication of the line between Bayswater and Lower Fern Tree Gully occurred, with a second platform provided at the former ground-level station.
 On 19 December 1959, the station was closed to all goods traffic.

+Shops between Lupton Way and Dorset Road were built during the post-war period on land owned by Victorian Railways, which was leased back to their developers.
+Hanover Holdings opened the Railway Arcade in 1969, which was initially a key pedestrians thoroughfare.

 In 1971, boom barriers were provided at the former level crossing.
 In 1985, the station was rebuilt, and included new station buildings and passenger facilities, as well as an upgrade to the bus interchange facilities.
 On 2 July 1996, Boronia was upgraded to a premium station.

 In 1998, a new below ground station was built, as part of a grade separation project to remove the nearby Boronia Road level crossing.
-On 5 November of that year, the rebuilt station opened.
+The old station and the level crossing closed on 30 October 1998 with the new station opening on 5 November of that year.
+With the railway sunk, the Boronia/Dorset Road intersection was rebuilt with Dorset Road intersecting with Boronia Road at a single junction.